 Smear tests!
-We know they are important but why aren’t we getting them?
+We know they are essential, but why aren’t we getting them?

-Embarrassment, shame over our bodies, anxiety over the procedure.
-With cervical cancer screening rates at a record low, we wanted to share our top tips to make the whole procedure more comfortable for you.
+Embarrassment, shame over the appearance of our bodies, anxiety over the procedure.
+With cervical cancer screening rates at a record low, we wanted to share our top tips to make the whole process more comfortable for you.

 Talk about your concerns with your GP or practice nurse.
-If you don’t feel able to talk about it write it down and hand it to your practice nurse or GP before the procedure.
-You can even book an appointment beforehand to talk about your concerns and get them to explain the whole procedure to you.
-You can even request a female nurse.
+If you don’t feel able to talk about it, write it down and hand it to your practice nurse or GP before the procedure.
+You can even book an appointment beforehand to talk about your concerns and get them to explain the whole process to you.
+You can also request a female nurse.
 If you have a learning disability or are transgender talk to your GP and ask them to refer you to an appropriate sample taker that will be able to understand your needs and carry out the test.

 Wear comfy clothes.

 Wear clothes that are easy to take off and comfortable.
 You don’t want to be there stuck in your tights desperately trying to take them off as quickly as possible.
-If you’re wondering where to put your trousers and knickers if there isn’t a chair available.
-A good tip is to fold them up and put them under the pillow so you know exactly where they are.
-And it’s totally okay to keep your socks on!
+If you are wondering where to put your trousers and knickers if there is nowhere suitable to place them.
+A good tip is to fold them up and put them under the pillow, so you know exactly where they are.
+And it’s OK to keep your socks on!

 Find a comfortable position for your body.